-Interest charges on long-term debt were relatively flat in 2022 compared to 2021.
-Interest charges on long-term debt decreased by 3.8% in 2021 compared to 2020 primarily due to lower long-term borrowing rates.
+Interest charges on long-term debt increased 12.1% in 2023 compared to 2022 primarily due to increased borrowings.
+Interest charges on long-term debt for 2022 were relatively flat in comparison to 2021.

-Other interest charges, which largely consist of interest on short-term borrowings, were 40.6% higher in 2022 than in 2021 primarily due to an increase in commercial paper rates, as well as an increase in outstanding commercial paper balances.
-Other interest charges decreased by 19.8% in 2021 compared to 2020 primarily due to lower commercial paper balances and lower interest rates.
+Other interest charges, which consist largely of interest on short-term borrowings, were 170.9% higher in 2023 in comparison to 2022 primarily due to an increase in commercial paper rates as well as an increase in outstanding commercial paper balances.
+Other interest charges were 40.6% higher in 2022 than in 2021 due to similar factors.